Dover Castle Photography

 Dover Castle itself was extensively developed under Henry II in the late 12th century, with further outer defences completed in later reigns, helping create the powerful fortress visible today.

-Photographing Dover Castle From Across the Town
+Photographing Dover Castle Across the Town